Jay Schneider, L.C.S.W.

-Dr. Simmons created a career guidance program to help those in need of career direction and inspiration.
+Dr. Simmons Schneider created a career guidance program to help those in need of career direction and inspiration.
 This program includes testing to determine aptitudes, interests, and personality traits, toward the goal of identifying a fulfilling career.

 As a member of the Employee Assistance Professional Association, she has served as the chair of the Treatment Committee and has provided speaking, training, and coordinating services for several EAPA events.
 Former adjunct faculty in psychology at San Diego City College, she continues to provide community service education programs throughout San Diego.

 Her professional affiliations include: American Psychological Association, American Association for Marriage and Family Therapy, California Association of Marriage and Family Therapists, San Diego Professional Coaches Alliance, and Association of Threat Assessment Professionals.

-Dr. Simmons sings and plays bass guitar for the rock band “One Track Mind”.
-They have performed for several charitable and fund raising events in San Diego County.
+She sings and plays bass guitar for the rock band “One Track Mind”.
+They have performed for several charitable and fundraising events in San Diego County.
 She is passionate about helping others to live more rewarding and fulfilling lives.
 You can follow Gina at http://twitter.com/@DrGinaSimmons.